-"Niagara offers total solutions, which makes it unique and a pioneer in its area of specialisation," Al Fahoum adds als as well as parts to ensure these important the finished products live up to the reputation of the Niauses state-of-gara brand that guarantees chines during t
+"Niagara offers total solutions, which makes it unique and a pioneer in its area of specialisation," Al Fahoum adds.

 Niagara, based in the US, is backed by more than 50 years of experience in innovating and developing bathroom and kitchen faucets and bathroom fittings and accessories.